This country-specific Q&A provides an overview of Aviation Finance & Leasing laws and regulations applicable in Bahamas.

 What types of lease are recognized in your jurisdiction (for example, translation, notarization, apostille, legalization etc.)?

 Legal documents for use in The Bahamas must be authenticated by the Embassy or a Bahamian Consulate, or by means of an Apostille issued by the Secretary of State.
 (This only applies to countries which have signed the Hague Convention on Documents).
 In the absence of an Apostille, the document requires notarization by a Consular Officer.
-These documents must have a notarial certificate issued by the County or Circuit Court Clerk of the administering county.
+Documents executed in the United States in particular, must have a notarial certificate issued by the County or Circuit Court Clerk of the administering county.
 The signature of the County or Circuit Court Clerk certifies the signature of the Notary Public who notarizes the document.

 What formalities are required to perfect Lessor’s rights under a lease in your jurisdiction?